 These days, boudin comes from a variety of other meats.
 Chicken, alligator, crawfish and even shrimp serve as bases for the sausage.

 The Cajun delicacy has evolved over a few centuries.
-The sausage came to the south by way of Acadians who migrated to Louisiana from France and other European areas like Germany.
-However, boudin in Louisiana differs greatly from boudin of France.
+The sausage came to the south by way of Acadians, descendants of French settlers and natives of the Acadian region.
+Boudin in Louisiana differs greatly from boudin of France.

 The boudin in Cajun Country today is a result of necessity and frugality by the natives of the area.
 Yearly, families would get together for hog slaughter (known as a boucherie) to prepare for the winter.
 They needed to use the whole pig to make sure nothing went to waste.
 These boucheries became family affairs, and often turned into celebrations.
 It's is an important part of the history of Cajun country, and locals take pride in it.